The Brave Little Toaster Goes to Mars: Plot

-Toaster ends up between an election with Supreme Commander ("Humans").
-After a while we learn that Toaster wins the election and is the new Supreme Commander.
-The appliances go into the freezer of Supreme Commander and find another Hearing Aid that is the brother of Hearing Aid.
+Toaster ends up in an election with Supreme Commander.
+After a while Toaster wins the election and is the new Supreme Commander.
+The appliances go into the freezer of Supreme Commander and find that his true form is another Hearing Aid, who is the brother of Hearing Aid.
 They have not seen each other in the last sixty years.
 When asked by Toaster why Supreme Commander changed his mind about blowing up the Earth, he says "the touch of the small boy's hand" reminded him that not all humans are bad.
-They are all about to return to Earth when suddenly Hearing aid's brother forgot to deactivate the rocket.
+They are all about to return to Earth when suddenly Hearing Aid's brother forgot to deactivate the rocket.
 The missile counts down.
 Toaster jumps off with Hearing Aid's brother and destroys the rocket.
 Toaster is almost left on Mars, but the others come back for him.
-After Toaster is on board, Tinselina gives up her clothes so they can have something organic to get back to Earth.
+After Toaster is on board, Tinselina gives up her clothes and hair so they can have something organic to get back to Earth.

-The appliances happily ride back to Earth ("Home Again").
 The appliances return to Earth just in time as the baby monitor that Ratso, their pet rat, had been restraining all night, finally wakes Rob and Chris up.
-One day when they are taping Robbie, Rob finds Tinselina in a trash can and fixes her up.
-It is a happy ending with Robbie's first word is "Toaster!" and Tinselina's first time on a Christmas tree.
-It is a happy ending with the appliances having a happy Christmas with the little master.
+One day when they are taping Robbie, Tinselina plans to sacrifice herself by going to the trash can, resulting in Rob finding Tinselina in the trash can and fixing her up.
+As the family celebrates Christmas together, Robbie's first word is "Toaster!" and Tinselina gets to be atop a Christmas tree for the first time.